-Remove the Probe from the calibration bottle, shake off any excess water then dry the outer sleeve with a soft cloth.
+Remove the Probe from the calibration cup, shake off any excess water then dry the outer sleeve with a soft cloth.

-Fill a calibration bottle with freshly mixed Rhodamine calibration solution and drop the Probe in all the way.
+Pour 300mL of freshly mixed Rhodamine calibration solution into a clean calibration cup then gently lower the Probe in all the way.